EsotericSoftware/spine-runtimes/spine-ts/README.md

 Then navigate to `http://localhost:8000/webgl/example`, `http://localhost:8000/canvas/example`, `http://localhost:8000/threejs/example` or `http://localhost:8000/player/example`

 ### Spine-ts WebGL backend
 By default, the spine-ts WebGL backend supports two-color tinting.
-This has a neglible effect on performance, as more per vertex data has to be submitted to the GPU, and the fragment shader has to do a few more arithmetic operations.

-You can disable two-color tinting like this:
+This requires more per vertex data to be submitted to the GPU and the fragment shader has to do a few more arithmetic operations.
+It has a neglible effect on performance, but you can disable two-color tinting like this:

 ```javascript
 // If you use SceneRenderer, disable two-color tinting via the last constructor argument